Making the application

 Note: Confidentiality in Appeals

 All appeals at any tribunal or court in the UK are public and any member of the public may attend.
 Often there will be other people who have their own appeal in the same hearing room in the room when your case is being discussed.
 Also the determination of any appeal (the written decision which sets out the detailed reasons) is a public document and will have the names of the appellant and any witnesses recorded in it.
+It is rare for First Tier Tribunal determinations to reach the public domain, but it can happen and Upper Tribunal decisions are routinely published.
 If your case mentions your sexual orientation or gender identity you may not mind that being public, but if you do then you must tell the tribunal that you need that private information to be kept confidential from other people.
 They will not do so unless you ask them to.

 There are 2 things you can ask the tribunal to do :-